nghafourian/test/Pluto.md

 ````
 NOTE 1: It might ask you to initialize `conda`.
 In this case, type `conda init` in terminal and `Enter`.
 Then activate `py2`.

-NOTE 2: you can later deactivate `p2` environment with typing `conda deactivate` in the terminal.
+NOTE 2: you can later deactivate `py2` environment by typing `conda deactivate` in the terminal.

 After creating and activating `py2` environment in your terminal, you need to install `scipy`,`numpy`, and `matplotlib` in this environment (`py2`).
 To do so you can follow [this guide](https://phoenixnap.com/kb/install-numpy) , or in `Ubuntu/MInt` follow these steps:
 * Activate py2 environment: